itmo-infocom/UNIX-Linux-online-course/texts/week07/033_file_systems.md

 ```
 man umount
 ```
 But Linux/UNIX will not allow you to unmount a device that is busy.
 There are many reasons for this (such as program accessing partition or open file) , but the most important one is to prevent the data loss.
-You can use the `fuser` and `lsof` commands to find the processes that are loading your filesystems:
+You can use the `fuser` and `lsof` commands to find the processes that are locking your filesystems:
 ```
 man fuser
 ...
 ```
 The `-k, --kill` option can help with this.

 Finally, we can check our filesystem.
 For journaled file systems, recovering from a power outage is not as relevant, but in some cases it may be useful.
-In a difficult situation, such as a damaged hard disk, during system boot, you may receive an error message recommending that you run the `fsck` command to check the file system:
+In a difficult situation, such as a damaged hard disk -- during system boot, you may receive an error message recommending that you run the `fsck` command to check the file system:
 ```
 man fsck - check and repair a Linux file system
 ```
 As we can see, we have many options for the `fsck` command, but the main one is 'y' -- 'yes'.
 This means -- always try to fix any file system corruption which you find automatically, otherwise you could get a zillion troubleshooting questions during the fixup.

 After completing the repair, you can find some lost data in a special directory "/lost+found" in the root of the damaged filesystem, which consists of many directories and files whose names contain only numbers -- 'i-nodes'.
-About this matter see our ["Under the Hood" -- links and file system internals](../under_the_hood/07_links.md) material.
+About this matter see our ["Under the Hood" -- links and file system internals](../under_the_hood/07_links.md) lecture.

 And then you can rename them manually - for example, you found some directory with the files:
 * 'passwd', 'group' and 'shadow' - this means that this is '/etc'